 Multilevel Feedback Queue Scheduling (MLFQ) CPU Scheduling

-Multilevel Feedback Queue Scheduling (MLFQ) CPU Scheduling is like Multilevel Queue(MLQ) Scheduling but in this processes can move between the queues.
+Multilevel Feedback Queue Scheduling (MLFQ) CPU Scheduling is like Multilevel Queue(MLQ) Scheduling but in this process can move between the queues.
 And thus, much more efficient than multilevel queue scheduling.

 Characteristics of Multilevel Feedback Queue Scheduling:

-- In a multilevel queue-scheduling algorithm, processes are permanently assigned to a queue on entry to the system and processes are not allowed to move between queues.
+- In a multilevel queue-scheduling algorithm, processes are permanently assigned to a queue on entry to the system, and processes are allowed to move between queues.